A. Doing good to please God.

 i.
 Jesus has just clearly shown God's righteous standard; perhaps He anticipated the thought "Wouldn't everybody be impressed if I was like that?"
 So here Jesus addressed the danger of cultivating an image of righteousness.
 It is almost impossible to do spiritual things in front of others without thinking what their opinion is of us as we do those things, and how they are thinking better or worse of us as we do what we do.

 ii.
 This does not contradict His previous command to let your light so shine before men (Matthew 5:16).
-Although the followers of Jesus are to be seen doing good works, they must not do good works simply to be seen.
+Although Christians are to be seen doing good works, they must not do good works simply to be seen.

 b.
 Otherwise you have no reward from your Father in heaven: The idea is when we do righteous deeds for the attention and applause of men, their attention and applause is our reward.
 It is much better to receive a reward from your Father in heaven.